IyedGuezmir/IyedGuezmir/README.md

 ![](https://img.shields.io/github/followers/IyedGuezmir?color=green&logo=github)
 ![](https://komarev.com/ghpvc/?username=IyedGuezmir)

-<h3 align="center">As a passionate Data Science student, I'm diving deep into the world of Machine Learning and Deep Learning to craft data-driven solutions across diverse domains.
-I am driven by a curiosity to uncover insights from complex datasets and the excitement of building intelligent systems that create real-world impact.
-With a strong focus on continuous learning and problem-solving, I strive to bridge the gap between data and actionable knowledge, while fostering innovation and meaningful applications of AI.</h3>
+<h3 align="center">I'm a Data Science student passionate about AI, with a focus on Machine Learning and Deep Learning.
+I’m driven by the challenge of building intelligent systems that push the boundaries of what AI can do.
+Whether it's refining models, exploring new techniques, or applying AI to real-world problems, I'm always looking for ways to innovate and grow in this space.</h3>